frasermarlow/singer-getting-started/README.md

 ### First, let&#39;s get things up to date:

-When you install a new EC2 instance you are not necessarily getting the most recent version of things, so first let&#39;s run an update.
+When you install a new EC2 instance you are not necessarily getting the most recent version of things, so first let's run an update.

-$ sudo apt-get update &amp;&amp; sudo apt-get upgrade &amp;&amp; sudo apt-get dist-upgrade
+`$ sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`

 This will run three sequential commands to find all out of date packages, download the required updates and then install them.
 You may need to agree to some installs as they will use up some of your &#39;hard drive&#39; on the cloud.
 This step may take a little while.

 Sometimes, we use Git to install the Taps and Targets we want to use, and Git may not yet be installed in your environment, so let&#39;s do that now:

-$ sudo apt install git
+`$ sudo apt install git`

 Once your tap and target are running you will want to run it on a schedule.
 For this we use Cron.
 So let&#39;s install that while we are at it:

-$ sudo apt-get install cron
+`$ sudo apt-get install cron`

 Again, you might find it is already on your system, in which case you are all set.

 Finally, let&#39;s run

-$ sudo apt install -y pylint
+`$ sudo apt install -y pylint`

 This installs a code analysis tool we will use to make sure taps and targets are working OK.